cig0/old_blog/Person-to-person-private-communications-on-freenode-IRC-with-WeeChat.md

 I recommend you to check this neat directory of privacy-oriented applications and services: [Prism Break](https://prism-break.org/en/all)

+Last but no least I want to thank the guys at #freenode that helped me to correct some inaccurate stuff and misbelieves about how some of the freenode stuff works.

 Tags: irc, weechat, privacy, security, ssl, sasl, otr, comms